How to Sew Faster: Batching Tasks

 Top Tips for Batching your Sewing Tasks

-Take time to save time.
-Sit down for 5 minutes before you start sewing, and rewrite the pattern instructions.
-I even reword the instructions into very simple shorthand for myself.
-There’s no need to stop and read full-length pattern instructions between each step, especially if you’re an experienced sewist who doesn’t need the step-by-step instructions for everything.
+This means there’s no need to stop and read full-length pattern instructions between each step.
+It’s great if you’re an experienced sewist who doesn’t need the step-by-step details for everything.

-Identify independent seams.
 It’s worth reading through to the end of the pattern and finding as many unrelated seams as possible.
 For instance, there may be a waist tie, collar, cuff or skirt that you can pin/sew/overlock at the same time as your shoulder seams.
-(I like to think of this in terms of dependency trees, but then again, I am a software engineer…)

-Batch up all kinds of pressing tasks – not just seams.
-When pressing your first seams, also look ahead for any other pressing tasks that can be brought forward.
-Waistbands, neckbands or ties can be pressed in half before the time comes to sew them.
-Also, it can nice to press hems before sewing the pieces – particularly on sleeves, which become more fiddly to press after they’ve been sewn into the garment.
+It can also be nice to press hems before sewing the pieces – particularly on sleeves, which become more fiddly to press after they’ve been sewn into the garment.

-Consider the changes to settings on your machine.
-You’ll also want to batch up steps that involve changing the settings on your machine.
+Batch up steps that involve changing the settings on your machine.
 Gathering stitches, bar tacks, topstitching in a contrasting thread colour, and rolled hems – these all involve faffing around with your setup.
-Plus if you batch them all together, that also minimises the number of times you can forget to put the settings back afterwards!

 And that’s it.